Hudson Motor Car Company: 1954: Merger and initial strategy

-On May 1, 1954, Hudson merged with Nash-Kelvinator to become American Motors Corporation.
-George W. Mason became CEO and president of AMC while Hudson's president, A.E.
-Barit retired to become an AMC board member.

-The Hudson factory, located in Detroit, Michigan, was converted to military contract production at the end of the model year, and the remaining three years of Hudson production took place at the Nash plant in Kenosha, Wisconsin building rebadged Nash cars with the Hudson brand name.
-Nash would focus most of its marketing resources on its smaller Rambler models, and Hudson would focus its marketing efforts on its full-sized cars.
-The first Hudson model to terminate production was the Jet.
-The new company could then focus on the more successful Nash Rambler.
-Henceforth, Hudson dealers would have badge-engineered versions of the Nash Rambler and Metropolitan compacts to sell as Hudson products.
+The pivotal moment was on 1 May 1954, when Hudson Motor Car Company officially merged with Nash-Kelvinator to create American Motors Corporation (AMC).
+Immediately following the merger, significant operational changes were implemented.
+Hudson's factory in Detroit, Michigan, ceased passenger car production at the end of the 1954 model year and was subsequently converted to military contract production for the Korean War.
+The next three years of Hudson vehicle production would occur at the former Nash plant in Kenosha, Wisconsin, primarily building rebadged Nash cars under the Hudson brand name.
+The new company's initial strategy involved Nash focusing most of its marketing resources on its smaller Rambler models, while Hudson would concentrate its marketing efforts on its full-sized cars.
+The first Hudson model to be discontinued under AMC was the compact Jet, allowing the new company to direct its attention toward the more successful Nash Rambler line.
+Henceforth, Hudson dealers were supplied with badge-engineered versions of the popular Nash Rambler and Metropolitan compacts to sell as Hudson products and thus meet the state franchise requirements.